 Work commenced on the project on April 15, 1899, when a wooden crib was sunk at the site and then topped by a cement pier.
 Rather than relocate the wooden 1859 lighthouse from the point, it was retained as a dwelling, and a square, frame, one-and-a-half-story lighthouse was built atop the offshore pier.
 The buff-colored lighthouse had a red hipped roof, with a dormer window in each of the four faces, and atop the flat, central part of the roof was mounted a round, helical-bar lantern room.
 The new light and fog-bell were activated on August 1, 1899.
 No longer needed, the wooden bell tower from Long Point was relocated to Michigan’s Sand Point Lighthouse.

 In 1911, the fog bell at the third Long Point Lighthouse was replaced by a five-inch compressed air fog signal that sounded a two-second blast in every twenty seconds as needed.
-Carl Witzmann was keeper of the light in 1919, when he and A. Weber, the first assistant, rescued three men who had taken refuge on a raft after their vessel, the motorboat G. F. Laviolette, had capsized and sunk.
+Carl Witzmann was keeper of the light in 1919, when he and Andrew Weber, his assistant, rescued three men who had taken refuge on a raft after their vessel, the motorboat G. F. Laviolette, had capsized and sunk.

 When Tail Point Lighthouse was automated in 1936, the 1859 keeper’s dwelling was no longer needed.
 The residence was sold to a private individual with the stipulation it be removed, as the surrounding land had become the Long Tail Point Migratory Waterfowl Refuge just that year.
 While the house was being relocated that winter, the trailer it was on broke through the ice up to its axles.
 The dwelling was dismantled on the spot, and the lumber later used to build a silo on a farm in Suamico.